 He’s buried in Brooklyn.
 Please remember and pray for him, and for the little family he left behind.

 I can look at the shape of his face and his complexion and see my own brothers.
-He had the same kind of dog that one of my brothers has.
+He loved his dog.

 Somewhere along the line, we are all members of the same Irish clann.
 I am sorry we never met.